How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Time and money are not wasted troubleshooting avoidable issues

-Relying on visual appearance, boat model year, or assumptions from previous owners often leads to incorrect conclusions.
-Correct engine identification ensures the right Yamaha outboard parts are selected for cooling, ignition, fuel, and electrical systems.
+Relying on visual appearance, the boat’s model year, or assumptions from previous owners often leads to incorrect conclusions.
+Correct identification ensures the right Yamaha outboard parts are selected for cooling, ignition, fuel, and electrical systems.

 Where to Find the Serial Number on a Yamaha Outboard